tushar-sharma/tushar-sharma.github.io/_posts/2021-06-27-dear-vishi-have-you-seen-ghost.md

 published: true
 ---

-<p>Do you believe in ghosts?
+Do you believe in ghosts?
 I did when I was a kid.
 I was infatuated with the paranormal.
 Sometimes I used to wander around desolate buildings with other kids concocting horror stories.
 I loquaciously gossiped about ghosts in school which earned me a sizeable audience.
-I was convinced that someday I would stumble upon an innocuous spirit that would instill some unearthly powers in me.</p>
+I was convinced that someday I would stumble upon an innocuous spirit that would instill some unearthly powers in me.<!-- truncate_here -->

-Vic Tandy, a British engineer, was working at Warwick Laboratory when he thought he saw a ghost.
-He later said, "I was sweating but cold, and the feeling of depression was noticeable – but there was also something else.
-It was as though something was in the room with me."
-He then claimed to have seen a spirit emerging in his peripheral vision, but when he turned to face the figure, it vanished".
-He later went home perplexed.<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 <style>